 INFPs know when something we’re doing feels wrong.
 I may not know if I’m doing it right, but I definitely know if I’m doing it wrong.

-Our primary cognitive function Introverted Feeling and our secondary Extroverted Intuition give INFPs an edge to self-awareness.
-Introverted Feeling means we make decisions about our internal world all the time.
-Extroverted Intuition means we make those internal world decisions based on our external sixth sense data.
+Our primary cognitive function Introverted Feeling (Fi) and our secondary Extroverted Intuition (Ne) give INFPs an edge to self-awareness.
+Introverted Feeling makes constant decisions about our internal.
+Extroverted Intuition helps with those internal world decisions by helping us see patterns from external stimuli.

 Other INFPs have commented that they always know when something is off in their life, even if they don’t know why.
-Our self-awareness is the reason why I think INFPs learn quickly.
+Our Ne function is observing our life and seeing when something is off which is why I think INFPs learn quickly.
 We often know right away when we’re doing it wrong so we can correct mistakes.

-Successful INFPs nurture the Introverted Feeling function by taking the next step and trusting their gut instincts enough to make changes.
-When INFPs take action, we know immediately if our gut instinct was right.
+Successful INFPs nurture the Introverted Feeling function to trust what their Ne function is telling them in order to make changes.
+When INFPs take action with our Extroverted Thinking (Te), both our perceiving functions – Extroverted Intuition and Introverted Sensing (Si) let us know immediately if our gut instinct was right.
 Knowing if we were right or wrong about our instincts improves our chances of being right the next time.

-However, when our gut instinct is wrong, Success Quality 2 bails us out.
+However, when our Fi driven gut instinct is wrong, Success Quality 2 bails us out.

 2. INFPs are knowledgeable or excel in at least one thing.

-INFPs come off as dilettantes because we’re always trying new things.
-However, every INFP I know is good at at least one thing.
-That one thing ranges from writing to photography to programming.
+INFPs come off as dilettantes because our Ne function always coaxing us to try new things.
+However, every INFP I know is good in at least one skill.
+That skill ranges from writing to photography to programming.

-INFPs have a fall back.
-We say, okay my life sucks, but at least I can still take a good photo.
+We can say, okay my life sucks, but at least I can still take a good photo.
 So my boyfriend/girlfriend dumped me but I’m going to write the best short story from it.
-That one thing we’re good at gives us an anchor to hold until the storm passes.
+That one thing we’re good at gives us an anchor to hold on to until the storm passes.
 That anchor keeps INFPs from being knocked off course when bad things happen.

-I don’t know any INFPs that go on drinking benders, or sell everything and move to Tibet, or trash our rooms when things don’t work out.
+I don’t know any INFPs that go on drinking benders, or sell everything and move to Tibet, or trash our belongings with baseball bats when things don’t work out.
 INFPs withdraw.
-INFPs do our one thing.
-When the storm passes, we realize we aren’t that far off course, pull up anchor and start moving again towards our goals.
+INFPs do our one thing until we get our balance back.
+When the storm passes, we realize we aren’t as far of course as we thought.
+We pull up anchor and start moving again towards our goals.

-Strangely enough, the best way to nurture that one good thing is to be good at another thing also.
+Strangely enough, the best way to nurture that one good thing is to be good at another thing.
 Anything that constantly bails us out suffers strain.
-Say you write and your writing is the constant that keeps you going during bad times, eventually that pressure to write to ease stress will leave you with a blank page.
+If writing is your constant that keeps you going during bad times, eventually that pressure to write to ease stress will leave you with a blank page.
 If you’re good at more than one thing, you can divide your stress, your self-worth and your need for safe harbor between multiple things.

-Bad decisions happen and we can’t keep running away every time something goes bad.
-So what keeps INFPs from making the same bad decisions?
+Sometimes, we make bad decisions happen and we can’t keep running away from the outcomes of those decisions.
+So what keeps INFPs from repeating the same bad decisions?
 Success Quality 3.

 3. INFPs are adaptable without losing sight of our ideals.

-Sometimes we get an outcome we didn’t want.
+All personality types get outcomes they don’t want.
 Successful personalities adapt quickly.

 INFPs get hurt all the time.
 The reason why INFPs don’t stay hurt forever is because being bored is worse than being hurt.
-Getting back up and risking a new hurt is more interesting than dwelling on a past hurt.
-Its one advantage with INFPs being bored easily.
+Our Ne function that loves seeing new possibilities can only mope for so long.
+Getting back up and risking a new hurt is more interesting than staying the in same place.
+Ne gets bored easily.

 The caveat is the addiction to getting knocked down in order to feel a new hurt.
-This leads to INFP drama.
-Unsuccessful INFPs take the same risks and get the same failures.
+This leads to INFP repeating failed cycles.
+Unsuccessful INFPs take the same familiar risks and get the same failures.
 Successful INFPs take better risks to get a better chance of success.

-We nurture our adaptability by focusing on our original goals despite failure while taking different actions to produce better outcomes.
-We stop adapting when we go after different Rewards because we failed at getting what we wanted.
+We nurture our adaptability by focusing on our original goals despite failure.
+Our Ne functions comes up with different actions we could take to produce better outcomes.
+We stop adapting when we give up and go after different Rewards because we failed at getting what we wanted.

 There’s nothing wrong with going from brand new goal to brand new goal, but isn’t it better to be a successful dilettante?
 Unsuccessful dilettantes try for new Rewards because they couldn’t get the last one.
-Successful dilettantes try for new rewards because they achieved their last one and realize it wasn’t really what they wanted.
+Successful dilettantes try for new rewards after they achieved their last one and realized it wasn’t really what they wanted.

-Thankfully, INFP idealism keeps us from wandering aimlessly from goal to goal.
-Our ideals keeps us to our internal values.
-We resist becoming someone we’re not.
+Thankfully, Fi value orientation keeps us from wandering aimlessly from goal to goal.
+Our Fi function resists becoming someone we’re not.

-Keeping the same goals doesn’t mean not trying new things which is Success Quality 4.
+Keeping the same goals doesn’t mean we’re not trying new things which is Success Quality 4.